U.S. envoy not confident Iran nuclear deal is imminent | Politics

 "IRGC is a national army and a national army being listed as a terrorist group certainly is not acceptable," said Kharrazi.
 Malley said regardless of what happens, many sanctions on the IRGC will remain.

+Israeli Prime Minister Naftali Bennett urged the United States to heed calls against any removal of the Revolutionary Guards from the U.S. terrorism blacklist.
+"We're concerned about the intention to delist the IRGC," Bennett told Blinken.
+"I hope the United States will hear the concerned voices from the region, Israel's and others, on this very important issue."

-IRAN SEEKING GUARANTEE Tehran has also been pushing for guarantees that any future U.S. president would not withdraw from the deal and the extent to which sanctions would be rolled back is another unresolved issue.
+IRAN SEEKING GUARANTEE Tehran has been pushing for guarantees that any future U.S. president would not withdraw from the agreement and the extent to which sanctions would be rolled back is another unresolved issue.

-The United States' allies in the Gulf and Israel remain of the view that Tehran is a security threat and has deep misgivings over the talks.
+The United States' allies in the Gulf and Israel believe Iran is a security threat and have deep misgivings over the talks.
 Israel and the United States will continue to cooperate in preventing a nuclear-armed Iran, Israel's foreign minister said on Sunday.

-"We have disagreements about a nuclear agreement and its consequences, but the open and honest dialogue is part of the strength of our friendship," Yair Lapid said in Jerusalem during a joint press conference with visiting U.S. Secretary of State Antony Blinken.
-Blinken said a return to the 2015 deal is the best way to contain Iran's nuclear program.
+"We have disagreements about a nuclear agreement and its consequences, but open and honest dialogue is part of the strength of our friendship," Yair Lapid said in Jerusalem during a joint press conference with visiting U.S. Secretary of State Antony Blinken.
+Blinken said a return to the 2015 deal was the best way to contain Iran's nuclear programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)